Cabanas de Tavira: History

 The history of Cabanas is connected to the commercial tuna fishery.
-Around 1734, during the Armação dos Mares de Tavira, the first cabanas (cottages or fishing huts), important for storage and maintenance of equipment, as well as accommodating the fishers, were constructed.
-These huts were located along the beach, and the locals began to refer to them as the cabanas da armação (tackle huts).
-For over twenty years there were references to the cabanas, but usually referring to seasonal activities.
-The first birth in the area was outside the fishing season, around 1757, and the following year, the municipal council conceded the first land tenure in the Cabanas de Armação.
+Around 1734, with the establishment of the Armação dos Mares de Tavira, a seasonal tuna fishing operation, the first cabanas (cottages or fishing huts) were built along the coast.
+These huts were essential for storing fishing gear and supporting the expansion of the fishing company, as well as for providing seasonal accommodation for the fishermen.
+For over two decades, the area was used primarily for seasonal activity.

+Permanent settlement began around 1757, when the first birth occurred and during the following year, the Tavira municipal council granted the first land tenure in what came to be known as Cabanas de Armação.
 Following this date the first inhabitants began to construct permanent residences in the area.

-Cabanas de Tavira is a young civil parish in the municipality of Tavira, de-annexed from the neighbouring parish of Conceição on 20 June 1997.
-Its seat, in the village of Cabanas, was elevated to the status of vila or town, on 19 April 2001.
+Cabanas de Tavira became an independent civil parish on 20 June 1997, after being de-annexed from the parish of Conceição.
+Its administrative center, the village of Cabanas, was officially designated as a town (vila) on 19 April 2001.
+However, the two parishes would be reunited in 2011, during an administrative reform.